 Any capital gain that is added to base-year income will be treated at the capital gains tax rate in effect for that prior year.
-Therefore, 2008 farm business gains of a taxpayer in a 25% income tax bracket could be eligible for a 5% capital gains tax rate if the taxpayer has a base year in the 15% income tax bracket and includes these gains in elected farm income.
+Therefore, 2009 farm business gains of a taxpayer in a 25% income tax bracket could be eligible for a 5% (0% rate would apply if this 15% rate base year were 2008) capital gains tax rate if the taxpayer has a base year in the 15% income tax bracket and includes these gains in elected farm income.